acdaniel864/capstone-old/README.md

 Predictive Modelling and Application Development for Investment-Grade (Fine) Wine

 ## Problem Statement
-Working for a wine investment advisory company, they would like predict future prices of investment-grade wines to successfully advise customers on investments.
-The task involves building a predictive model and a back-of-house application for the sales team to search the portfolio for wines and provide historical returns to potential customers/investors.
+I work for a wine investment advisory company.
+The company would like predict future prices of investment-grade wines to successfully advise customers on investments.
+The task involves building a predictive time series model that finds wines which will appreciate most in the coming X months (TBC).
+The company would also like back-of-house application for the sales team, allowing them to quickly search the portfolio for wines and provide historical returns to potential customers/investors.

 ## Primary Aim
 Develop a predictive model using historical price data of investment-grade wines to forecast future price appreciation.